satish2/DYCBQ---Queuing-Discipline/ReadMe.txt

 Above set of commands, specify output link rate is 10Mbit (10 megabits per second) and total shared space is 250 packets.
 Each packet on average is of length 1514 bytes that root class can receive.

 It attached two classes (platinum prio 1 -> 1:1 and regular prio 7 -> 1:2) to root (1:0).
 Each class output rate is provided as 600kbit and 100kbit respectively.
-Also, limit (dedicated space ñ 400 packets and 300 packets) and initial variable space (200 packets for platinum and 50 for regular).
+Also, limit (dedicated space ‚Äì 400 packets and 300 packets) and initial variable space (200 packets for platinum and 50 for regular).

 tc filter statements take care that packets coming from particular source ip address are forwarded to classes provided as flowids.
-1. Now in platinum node, execute ìping ñf ñn 100 ñs 1514 ñi 0.001î and in regular node execute ìping ñf ñn 100 ñs 1514 ñi 0.001î.
+1. Now in platinum node, execute ‚Äúping ‚Äìf ‚Äìn 100 ‚Äìs 1514 ‚Äìi 0.001‚Äù and in regular node execute ‚Äúping ‚Äìf ‚Äìn 100 ‚Äìs 1514 ‚Äìi 0.001‚Äù.
-2. After ping is done, in router node execute ìdmesg ñcî to check how incoming traffic was to each class.
+2. After ping is done, in router node execute ‚Äúdmesg ‚Äìc‚Äù to check how incoming traffic was to each class.
-3. Executing ìdmesg | grep -o -P 'csv.{0,40}'î will show entries in following order (Pt ñ Platinum & Rg ñRegular) PtpacketsReceived,PtOccupancy,PtTotalSpace,RgpacketsReceived,RgOccupancy,RgTotalSpace Scrolling down the entries shows how totalSpace (dedicated + shared) is behaving according to incoming traffic.
+3. Executing ‚Äúdmesg | grep -o -P 'csv.{0,40}'‚Äù will show entries in following order (Pt ‚Äì Platinum & Rg ‚ÄìRegular) PtpacketsReceived,PtOccupancy,PtTotalSpace,RgpacketsReceived,RgOccupancy,RgTotalSpace Scrolling down the entries shows how totalSpace (dedicated + shared) is behaving according to incoming traffic.
 PtPacketsReceived -> This shows number of packets received of the total 50 packets that was considered while adjusting.
 	Similarly iperf tool can be used to analyze packet loss when UDP transmissions and throughput in case of TCP transmissions.